-The internship allows students to participate in organizational placements that relate to their professional interests and takes place in the second (winter) semester of the MPC program.
-Students are responsible for identifying potential host institutions and securing
+The internship allows students to participate in organizational placements that relate to their professional interests and takes place

 PC8005 The Virtual Organization

 This course addresses the Internet's increasing impact as a dynamic platform of professional communication practices.
 Students will examine how a knowledge environment fused with social networking capabilities creates unprecedented opportunities, challenges and risks for the contemporary organization and its members.
 Drawing on case-grounded theory and hands-on investigation, students will explore the organizational revolution implicit in present and emergent technological innovations and virtual networking trends in order to develop the strategic knowledge and critical practices necessary to communicate in the workplace of today while anticipating the workplace of tomorrow.
 1 Credit